Charge and spin fractionalization in strongly correlated topological insulators: Introduction

+The simplest and most universal theoretical tool for describing fractional topological states of matter is the effective Chern-Simons (CS) gauge theory \cite{WenQFT2004}.
+Its action is stationary when the (spin) Hall conductivity is properly quantized.
+This feature provides the essential justification of the CS theory whose microscopic derivation is not available.
+However, it also makes the application of CS theories to fractional TIs problematic.
+The Rashba spin-orbit coupling produces TIs without a spin-Hall effect because it does not conserve spin.
+Thus, we will seek here a generalization of the CS effective theory to incompressible quantum liquids without spin conservation.

-We wish to benefit from the achieved understanding of FQHE in the exploration of TIs, while staying true to their unique properties.
-Thus, we will first introduce an SU(2) gauge-theory description of TIs that views them as a generalization of the quantum Hall effect \cite{Frohlich1992}.
-The SU(2) gauge symmetry is approximate and various spin non-conserving perturbations are allowed to remove it in realistic systems.
-Fortunately, this cannot jeopardize the topologically protected many-body quantum entanglement in the bulk and its manifestations such as fractional statistics that the SU(2) formalism will capture.
-We will first develop the SU(2) theory in band-insulating TIs, and use it to construct the field theory of fractional ground states that could be stabilized in the presence of appropriate interactions as surveyed above.
+We will first introduce an SU(2) gauge-theory description of the spin-orbit coupling in TIs \cite{Frohlich1992}.
+It has the advantage of relying on the same physical picture used in the studies of FQHE, while being able to naturally handle the spin non-conservation.
+The SU(2) gauge symmetry is approximate and various perturbations are allowed to remove it in realistic systems.
+Fortunately, this cannot jeopardize the topologically protected many-body quantum entanglement in the two-dimensional bulk, and its manifestations such as fractional statistics that the SU(2) formalism will capture.
+We will first develop the SU(2) theory in band-insulating TIs, and then use it to construct the field theory of fractional ground states that could be stabilized in the presence of appropriate interactions as surveyed before.
 While mainly focused on the theory construction, we will make physical predictions along the way on the possible fractional quantum numbers of excitations in relation to the symmetries and external magnetic and spin-orbit fields.

+The topological effective field theory that we will construct has a general form that can be applied to quantum Hall effects of arbitrary SU($N$) symmetry groups.
+The U(1) Hall effect is created by magnetic fields, while the SU(2) Hall effect can be obtained by spin-orbit couplings that conserve a spin projection.
+The symmetry of the model will also enable describing more general SU(2) topological states without spin conservation, created for example by the Rashba spin-orbit coupling.
+Most importantly, being a generalization of the CS theory, our model can naturally address strongly correlated incompressible quantum liquids with fractional quasiparticles.
+This is the main motivation for its construction.